ananthakumaran/ananthakumaran.github.com/_posts/scala/2010-3-29-scala-underscore-magic.markdown

 ---------

 Scala is a functional language.
 So we can treat function as a  normal variable.
-If you try to assign a function to a new variable, the function will invoked and the result will be assigned to the variable.
+If you try to assign a function to a new variable, the function will be invoked and the result will be assigned to the variable.
 This confusion occurs due to the optional braces for method invocation.
 We should use `_` after the function name to assign it to another variable.